-The Gila-Pinal Rides Transportation Coordination Committee is the steering committee for transit coordination issues within the CAG and SCMPO Region.
+The Gila-Pinal Rides Committee is the steering committee for transit coordination issues within the CAG and SCMPO Region.
 This steering committee is comprised of transit providers and stakeholders from Gila and Pinal Counties and meets six times a year (bi-monthly).

-Each meeting focuses on provider updates to provide insight, harvest best practices, and determine where coordinated efforts can be enhanced among the active group within the region.
-The Committee, in turn, will measure their activities with the goals and future of coordination in the CAG and SCMPO Region.
+The May, July and September 2020 meetings of the Gila-Pinal Rides Committee focused primarily on the goals and future of coordination in the CAG and SCMPO Region.
 Primary goals were identified as well as recommendations to enhance regional training efforts and reach out to transportation stakeholders currently using, directly or indirectly, 5310 and 5311 transportation resources.
 Additional details regarding program goals are noted in Section 7 - Priorities, Goals & Objectives.

-Public private partnerships are always being explored where feasible for special needs transportation with organizations such as Age Friendly Arizona, Waymo, Uber, Lyft and others.
+Public private partnerships have and are being explored for special needs transportation with organizations such as Age Friendly Arizona, Waymo, Uber, Lyft and others.
 Private companies are having discussions around service to clients who have a wide variety of mobility challenges.

 Technology companies are becoming extremely innovative in the development of computer and smart phone applications that streamline everything from the client intake process to the reporting of trips, miles, and service hours.
 In the future, area agencies hope to partner with the FTA, who is open to, and assists with, the funding of projects that bring efficiency to the mobility on-demand process.
-As part of the coordination among transit providers, Table 17 provides the proposed 2022 Gila-Pinal Rides Transportation Coordination Committee meeting schedule for the calendar year.
+As part of the coordination among transit providers, Table 17: Scheduled Gila-Pinal Rides Committee Meetings for 2021, lists the Gila Rides Committee meetings for the 2021 calendar year.

 Meetings are scheduled to allow time for discussions on everyday transit needs, barriers, and opportunities.
-As has been the case for much since the COVID pandemic started, these meetings are scheduled to be held using virtual platforms.
+As has been the case for much of 2020, these meetings are scheduled to be held using virtual platforms.
 Meeting dates, times and formats are subject to change.

-Table 17: Gila-Pinal Rides Transportation Coordination Committee2022 Proposed Meeting Schedule Date Time Location Wednesday - January 19, 2022 10:00 AM Virtual Meeting / TBD Wednesday - March 16, 2022 10:00 AM Virtual Meeting / TBD Wednesday - May 18, 2022 10:00 AM Virtual Meeting / TBD Wednesday - July 20, 2022 10:00 AM Virtual Meeting / TBD Wednesday - September 21, 2022 10:00 AM Virtual Meeting / TBD Wednesday - November 16, 2022 10:00 AM Virtual Meeting / TBD
+Table 17: Scheduled Gila-Pinal Rides Committee Meetings for 2021 Date Time Location Wednesday - January 20, 2021 10:00 AM Virtual Meeting / TBD Wednesday - March 17, 2021 10:00 AM Virtual Meeting / TBD Wednesday - May 19, 2021 10:00 AM Virtual Meeting / TBD Wednesday - July 21, 2021 10:00 AM Virtual Meeting / TBD Wednesday - September 15, 2021 10:00 AM Virtual Meeting / TBD Wednesday - November 17, 2021 10:00 AM Virtual Meeting / TBD